anhaidgroup/delex/doc/installation-guides/install-linux-single-machine.md

 ## Step 1: Sparkly and Sparkly Dependency Installation

 Sparkly is an entity matching package that Delex is built on top of.
 Therefore, Delex requires Sparkly as a dependency, so we need to install Sparkly (and Sparkly’s dependencies) first.
-To download Sparkly, and its dependencies, please refer to the step-by-step guide here: [link](https://github.com/anhaidgroup/sparkly/blob/docs-update/doc/install-single-machine-linux.md).
+To download Sparkly, and its dependencies, please refer to the step-by-step guide here: [Sparkly Linux Installation](https://github.com/anhaidgroup/sparkly/blob/docs-update/doc/install-single-machine-linux.md).

 Once you have completed the guide above, you can install Delex.